Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 During their Beasties phase, players must constantly stay on the move to avoid getting cornered or caught in the water.
 The swarm of Beasties' relentless attacks can make escaping a poor position very difficult, especially since **wind charges do not work in the Beastmaster's arena**.
 Staying mobile has the added benefit of keeping the Beasties away from the Beastmaster's ring of invulnerability, as all the Beasties move faster than the Beastmaster during this phase.

 Using weapons capable of huge damage, such as an enchanted mace, it is possible to take multiple segments of health off of the Beastmaster's healthbar in a single attack.
 Doing so allows players to "skip" Beasties phases and speed up the fight.
 Doing this, however, can greatly increase the challenge of the fight, as sets of Beasties from skipped phases still spawn without regard to the current phase's set.
-The extra sets of beasties will also continue to exist into the Beastmaster's aggressive phase, as the kill requirements for skipped Beasties phases are not carried over. **The ability to skip phases may not be intended and could be removed in the future.**
+The extra sets of beasties will also continue to exist into the Beastmaster's aggressive phase, as the kill requirements for skipped Beasties phases are not added to the current set. **The ability to skip phases may not be intended and could be removed in the future.**

 ## **History**
 Added Season 11